KenzoJ/Pokemon-Discord-Bot-Replit/readme.md

-# Discord Bots for Pokemon
+# Discord Bot for Pokemon Nuzlocke Runs

-Here's some first usages of my python practice.
+Purpose of this bot is for people who do pokemon runs in Unbound who want to track their many runs a bit more effeciently.
+This works best with a soul link run with multiple people and allows all members to use the bot.

+### Current Feature Pushes
+- Cleaning Up the adding pokemon feature to prevent errors in database
+- Asking for cheat codes
+- Adding the ability to delete stored pokemon
+-

 A few initial ideas are below.
 I am open to any feedback or changes.

-Nuzlocke Tracker
-# Timeline of Projects
+# Upcoming Features
 ## Tracking Pokemon and Exporting for Calc
-Tracking Soul linked pokemon: after every route, the bot asks us what route it is, what we nicknamed, any natures or relevant information, and storing this to give back later.
-Ex.
-"Helena" parished on a gym battle, the bot marks the three pokemon assigned as Helena as released.

-## Giving Back Helpful Data
+- The user is able to add pokemon using discord slashes to output a Pokemon Unbound Calc ready format for easier calcing (http://unboundcalc.byethost3.com/?i=2)

+## Cheat Requests
 - Easier prompting for cheats: depending on the run, cheats are common to make for an easier experience.
-- You can give the bot the question to grab a specific item or TM/HM and it will spit out the code necessary.Test
+- You can give the bot the question to grab a specific item or TM/HM and it will spit out the code necessary.

-#In the Queue
+#Doug Tasked
 ## Run Tracker
   The ability to give out a short, listed summary of what tasks are next.
   In addition, the ability to easily add "to do's" as the run is going on.

-## Major Upcoming Battles to Prep
-Major events: Asking the bot what major battle is up ahead and providing any links or images without spoiling future fights. (using the Embed feature)

 ## Resetting Run
 Exporting the data into a CSV for later and clearing out anydatabase.

-### More Difficult Projects for later
+### Major Upcoming Battles to Prep
+Major events: Asking the bot what major battle is up ahead and providing any links or images without spoiling future fights. (using the Embed feature)

+### Potential Additions

-    Type calculator: ex.
-Charizard: Weak to WAT, ELE, ROC x4 Move questioniare
+- Type calculator: Choosing a pokemon and out comes all their resistances and weaknesses. ex.
+Charizard: Weak to WAT, ELE, ROC x4
-    Accessing some unbound specific API's

-### Current Feature Focuses
-- Ability to ad multiple pokemon
-- Make a branch for testing
--
-- Make code accessible to discord bot
--
+- Team Weakness: user adds their team and bot finds out what their team